Dudley House, London: History

 In 2004, Hammerson appointed Formation Architects (then the Halpern Partnership) to obtain planning permission for change of use from an office to residential use as a single family dwelling.

 In 2006, Hammerson and the freeholder, the Grosvenor Estate, sold the leasehold for £37.4 million to Bristol Isles Ltd., a private investment company controlled by the Emir of Qatar.
 The house was subject to a major refurbishment to the designs of Formation Architects with interior decoration by Alberto Pinto, and restoration which included a rebuilding of the historic picture gallery and ballroom.
-The house is now the London residence of Sheikh Hamad bin Abdullah Al-Thani, son of Sheikh Abdullah bin Khalifa Al-Thani, a brother of the former Emir of Qatar, and first cousin of the current emir, Sheikh Tamim bin Hamad Al-Thani.
+The house is now the London residence of Sheikh Hamad bin Abdullah Al Thani, son of Sheikh Abdullah bin Khalifa Al Thani, a brother of the former Emir of Qatar, and first cousin of the current emir, Sheikh Tamim bin Hamad Al Thani.

 A 2015 Vanity Fair magazine profile of the house described it as London's most valuable private residence, at about $400 million, and that Queen Elizabeth II, a visitor, had supposedly said that the house "...makes Buckingham Palace look rather dull".

-Soon after the article was published, Westminster Council rejected a Qatari planning application to combine two mansions in Cornwall Terrace in Regent's Park to create a 17-bedroom palace.
+Soon after the article was published, Westminster City Council rejected a Qatari planning application to combine two mansions on Cornwall Terrace in Regent's Park to create a 17-bedroom palace.
 The Guardian alleged that the previous publicity had caused concern among the ruling family of Qatar, quoting a source as saying that Qatar was seen as "very bling" with a view that this "...needs to be brought under control."

-Together with Lancaster House, Bridgewater House, Apsley House, and Spencer House, Dudley House is an outstanding survival from the many private palaces which once adorned central London.
+Together with Lancaster House, Bridgewater House, Apsley House, Sunderland House (now Lombard House) and Spencer House, Dudley House is an outstanding surviving example of the grand townhouses that once adorned central London.
 Dudley House and Stanhope House are the only two left of the original ten mansions that lined Park Lane in 1900.